What is CEO Hacks?

 What do I need to bring?

 Bring: Laptop + charger, phone charger and a strong work ethic.
 Recommended: Change of clothes, toothbrush + toothpaste, sleeping bag or blanket, additional electronics that you work best with (drawing tablets, monitors, mouse, keyboard etc.).
-Do Not Bring: Food, pessimism, alcohol or drugs, firearms… if an airplane won’t allow it we probably won’t.
+DO NOT BRING food, pessimism, alcohol, drugs, or firearms.
+If it can’t pass TSA, it can’t pass us either.

 What if I don’t know how to code?

 According to Forbes Magazine, startups need three members – the hackers, the hustlers and the hipsters.
-Whether you are a technical genius, a creative prodigy, or a practical business-type, there is a need for you.
+Whether you are a technical genius, a creative prodigy, or a practical business-type, you can be essential.

 The theme for CEO Hacks is “Hack The School.”
 Participants will create hacks to improve the life of college students.
 Who could be better suited to improve college life than actual college students?